 Lastly, you look at the End of Life by returning to the mass balance of the building and defining the EoL of the building materials, standardized by the geographical location of the building.
 So, glass and concrete might be land-filled, steel and copper would go into recycling, wood might be incinerated, etc. The emissions from logistics and efforts of recycling and disposal are added to this phase, including the energy and materials used.

 The total calculation of all these three phases (or the LCA) translates into the carbon footprint of the building.

-With an LCA, you can calculate the status of carbon emissions and identify carbon reduction potentials for a building, including how to achieve carbon neutrality by learning what efforts are required and what potential hotspots exist.
+With an LCA, you can calculate the status of carbon emissions and identify carbon reduction potentials for a building, including how to achieve net zero by learning what efforts are required and what potential hotspots exist.
 It also allows you to make useful comparisons without shifting burdens from one energy system to another or from one life cycle phase into another.
 It is used for green building certification.
 Of course, such an LCA approach is applicable to all products that are manufactured as well.

 Courtesy of Fraunhofer IBP, Jan Paul Lindner